 Instructions

-• While the tofu bakes, make the sauce: To a food processor (or blender), add the chipotle pepper, adobo sauce, garlic, lemon juice, tomato paste, sugar, salt and 1/4 cup water.
-Blend until smooth and set aside.
+• Make the sauce: Add the poblano pepper, chipotle pepper, adobo sauce, garlic, lime/lemon juice, tomato paste, sugar, salt and 1/4 cup of water to a food processor.
+Pulse until mostly smooth.

 Nutrition